 Pay Pal Donation

 Please consider a donation if you feel the blog has helped you.
-A $5 donation will help me pay for the blog artwork, guest writers, etc. As of 9/8, $270 has been donated in the month of September 2016.
+A $5 donation will help me pay for the blog artwork, guest writers, etc. As of 10/10/16, $35 has been given in October 2016.
 I am very grateful.
 Dr Rich Blake

 - Dr Richard Blake